RenegadeMinds/helloworld/Compiling libxayagame.md

 Paste it into MSYS2 as you did above by pressing SHIFT+INSERT.
 Wait for the script to finish.

+# CONGRATULATIONS!

 Congratulations!
 You've just built your own GSP using libxayagame.
-You can now proceed on to the Hello World in C++ tutorial.
+You can now proceed on to the Hello World in C++ tutorial where we'll put libxayagame to good use!

 # Trouble Shooting